Narrow-spine Wrasse

 Species description

-Geographical Origin and Habitat: Northwest Pacific: coasts of Japan, southern Korea, Taiwan, and eastern China.
-Found in coral reefs, shallow lagoons, and sandy margins at depths from 1 to 30 meters.
+Geographical Origin and Habitat: Native to the Northwestern Pacific Ocean, commonly found along the rocky subtropical and temperate coasts of Japan, South Korea, Taiwan, and eastern China.
+It inhabits rocky reefs, sargassum beds, and adjacent sandy substrates at depths from 1 to 30 meters, adapted to withstand significant seasonal temperature fluctuations.

 Care, breeding and tankmates